-Learning by Developing combines learning that produces competence with creativity through various research and development projects.
-Learning builds on new opportunities that open up as the project progresses.
+Learning by Developing combines learning that produces competence with creativity through various research and development projects and in cooperation with Laurea's key partners.
 The required competence is accumulated through practical activities in various workshops.

 Degree Structure

 Scope and Extent of the Degree